 Our faculty has been recognized with numerous accolades for both their artistic and scholarly work, and the small size of each admitted class allows for individual attention and one-on-one mentorship.
 We routinely place our graduates in top PhD programs in the field, including those at Brown, Stanford, Northwestern, University of California San Diego, and University of Minnesota.
 Other graduates have pursued careers in the arts, social justice work and education.
 We invite students who have studied theater and performance as undergraduates as well as students who are following new paths in their scholarship to learn more about our program.

-Degree Requirements: 36 units (12 courses at the 400 level or above)
+Total units required: 36 units (12 courses at the 400 level or above)

 Note: Students must be enrolled in 9 graduate credits each semester to retain full-time status.